ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Storage

-\hi{Distributed Cache Design.} Based on the observation, we design \dc, a distributed caching plane that mitigates remote-I/O bottlenecks by serving hot data from nearby nodes. \dc is composed of two main parts: (1) Cache Coordinators (CCs) that manage the global namespace and metadata, and (2) Cache Nodes (CNs) that provide local SSD-based caching and interact directly with different storage backends.
+\hi{Distributed Cache Design.} We design \dc, a distributed caching plane that mitigates remote-I/O bottlenecks by serving hot data from nearby nodes. \dc is composed of two main parts: (1) Cache Coordinators (CCs) that manage the global namespace and metadata, and (2) Cache Nodes (CNs) that provide local SSD-based caching and interact directly with different storage backends.
 Each cached file is divided into fixed-size blocks (12 MB by default), with block metadata and placement information maintained by the CNs.
 CNs handle both read and write operations.
-For read paths, when a file is first accessed, the CN checks whether its metadata exists in the cache namespace.
-If absent, it retrieves the metadata from the backend, partitions the file into blocks, and registers them for subsequent access.
-During normal execution, requested data is served directly from \dc's local caches when available or transparently fetched and cached from the backend otherwise.
+For read paths, when a file is first accessed, the CN checks whether its metadata exists in the cache namespace; if absent, it retrieves the metadata from the backend, partitions the file into blocks, and registers them for subsequent access.
 For write paths, CNs buffer new data locally and coordinate block uploads once the buffers are filled.
 Small blocks are merged into unified files for distributed file systems or concatenated into larger objects for object stores.
-CNs periodically report block mappings and namespace metadata to the CCs, which consolidate these updates to maintain global consistency across the cluster.
+CNs periodically report block mappings and metadata to the CCs, which consolidate these updates to maintain global consistency across the cluster.

 \hi{Fine-grained Chunk Caching.} To further mitigate I/O amplification and improve cache effectiveness under highly fragmented analytical access patterns, \dc adopts a {fine-grained chunk caching} strategy.
 Each cached data block is further divided into 4 MB chunks, which are indexed in memory at each CN.
 Contiguous chunks are appended sequentially to the SSD-resident block file, whereas non-contiguous chunks are temporarily buffered until they can be coalesced into a continuous range.
 To address the limited write concurrency of storage backends such as HDFS (where each file admits only a single writer), \dc employs a \bfit{parallel flushing} mechanism.
 Multiple CNs upload their completed block files concurrently as temporary objects, fully utilizing available network and I/O bandwidth.
 A lightweight \textsf{concat} operation later merges these objects into a single backend file.
 This design substantially improves write throughput and reduces persistence latency under data-intensive workloads.